-Premedical, predental and preveterinary students are advised to take the following courses in chemistry: 111, 113, 114, 121, 221, 231, 255, 256, and 311.
+Premedical, predental and preveterinary students are advised to take the following courses in chemistry: 125, 127, 126, 128 (or 131, 132), 221, 231, 255, 256, and 311.
 To qualify for a chemistry major, health profession oriented students must meet the department's B.A. or B.S. degree requirements.
 These students design their chemistry major according to the specific requirement of their intended profession.
-Suggested courses to prepare for medical school are given on page 385.
+Suggested courses to prepare for medical school are given on page 389.